RebeccaFan/Agribot-Documentation/loadcell.md

 ## Calculating the gain

 To calculate an appropriate gain of the system, for a resolution of 1g as in this system.
 The arduino has a resolution of 5mV so we want 1g = 5mV.
 To find our max value we need to find what 1000g should be equal to.
 For a resolution of 1g that's (1000\*.005)/1 which gives 5V.
-With no amplification the load cell outputs 2.2mV so it means amplifying it by approximately 2000 to reach 5V.
+With no amplification the load cell outputs 2.2mV so it means amplifying it by approximately 1500 to reach just less than  5V.
 This can be achieved in many ways.
-In this example we will use a differential amplifier with a gain of 10 and a non-inverting amplifier with a gain of 200.
+In this example we will use a differential amplifier with a gain of 10 and a non-inverting amplifier with a gain of 147.
 The equation for the gain of a differential amplifier is Rf/Rin assuming Rf = Rg and Rin = R1 = R2.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a2/Op-Amp_Differential_Amplifier.svg/280px-Op-Amp_Differential_Amplifier.svg.png" width="40%">
 </p>

 To get a gain of 10 we can use Rf = 1M and Rin = 100k resistors.
 This gives a high enough input impedance to the circuit to avoid any significant amount of loading.
-This is then passed into the non inverting amp which we use the equation (Rf + Rg)/Rg which to get a gain of 200 we can use 200k and a 1k ohm resistor to give a gain of 201.
+This is then passed into the non inverting amp which we use the equation (Rf + Rg)/Rg which to get a gain of 147k we can use 100k and 47k ohm resistor in series and a 1k ohm resistor to ground to give a gain of 147.

 <p align="center">
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/Operational_amplifier_noninverting.svg/220px-Operational_amplifier_noninverting.svg.png" width="30%">